ZakariasLaws/raid-constellation/README.md

 EDGEINFERENCE_TENSORFLOW_DIR=/path/to/tensorflow/java/bindings
 ```

-In case the `bin/distributed/run.sh` does not automatically identify you're architecture, it will try to build using
+In case the `bin/distributed/run.sh` does not automatically identify your architecture, it will try to build using
 the TensorFlow Java Native Bindings and JAR from Maven.
 This will result in an error looking something like:

 ```bash